 Specials (if any):

-Settled after suit during mediation for a confidential amount.
+Settled after suit but prior to the screening panel hearing for a confidential amount.

 Plaintiff’s Experts (if any): Confidential